paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (3) acquisition and installation of equipment and appurtenances integral to the project;

-(4) acquisition and installation of supporting facilities (including utilities) and appurtenances incident to the project; and
+(4) acquisition and installation of supporting facilities (including utilities) and appurtenances incident to the project;

-(5) planning, supervision, administration, and overhead incident to the project.
+(5) planning, supervision, administration, and overhead incident to the project; and

+(6) personnel and personal services contracts required to carry out paragraphs (1) through (5).

 **(c)** In determining the scope of a proposed military construction project, the Secretary concerned shall submit to the President such recommendations as the Secretary considers to be appropriate regarding the incorporation and inclusion of life-cycle cost-effective practices as an element in the project documents submitted to Congress in connection with the budget submitted pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim) for the fiscal year in which a contract is proposed to be awarded for the project.